EGelphman97/Finite-Element-WiFi-Simulator/README.md

 # Finite-Element-WiFi-Simulator
 ssWFS is a Python program that calculates the steady-state power density of the wifi signal over the downstairs of my house.
-The program solves the inhomogeneous Helmholtz equation with inverse-square source and with (rough) PML boundary conditions at the boundary using the finite element method and then generates a filled contour plot of the power density.
+The program solves the inhomogeneous Helmholtz equation with point source and with natural boundary conditions using the finite element method. ssWFS then generates a filled contour plot of the power density.
 The script is configured for automatic documentation generation using Python's built-in command line tools.

 To run the script, simply enter